governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-data.md

 ## Why this matters for ontology

 The data layer is one of the main places where semantic drift can occur if the model is weak.
+A compact TOC like the one on this page reinforces that quickly: even at a glance, data semantics seem to need entities, members, typed relationships, and structured attributes rather than one flat storage register.
 A mature ontology should help clarify:

 - what the data is about